 Access to free health education and programs throughout the year

 - Access to Meadows Center for Health Resources, which includes promotion of healthy lifestyles, free HIV screenings, condom distribution site, peer health educators, and discounted massage services.

 Will my insurance pay for my visit?

-If you have insurance coverage through the University endorsed student insurance policy, the Student Health and Wellness Center is considered an in-network provider and most charges are covered.
-If you DO NOT have the University endorsed student insurance policy, you may ask for an itemized receipt at check-out to file for reimbursement yourself.
+If you have insurance coverage through the University-endorsed student insurance policy, the Student Health and Wellness Center is considered an in-network provider and most charges are covered.
+The Student Health and Wellness Center currently ONLY files the University-endorsed student insurance policy.
+If you DO NOT have the University-endorsed student insurance policy, you may ask for an itemized receipt at check-out to file for reimbursement yourself.
 For more information, you may call the Billing Department at 940-369-8543.